List Of Genetically Engineered Animals

 PIGS (that glow in the dark!)

-It can be noted that south korean scientists have also created a florescent glowing red dog called "Ruppy," which is short for Ruby Puppy.
+It can be noted that south korean scientists have also created a fluorescent glowing red dog called "Ruppy," which is short for Ruby Puppy.

 Apes (with human genes)